Saran3072/face-segmentation/README.md

 ## Installation

-To get started with the Face Parsing Model, clone this repository and install the required dependencies:
+To get started with the Face Segmentation Model, clone this repository and install the required dependencies:

 ```commandline
 git clone https://github.com/Saran3072/face-segmentation.git